SirAnirudh/Minimax-for-turn-based--decision-making-games/README.md

 ## Minimax Algorithm

 ### File Contents:
-**1.** Computer Strategies: Various strategies the computer can use (including Mini Max) against the opponent.
+**Computer Strategies:**  Various strategies the computer can use (including Mini Max) against the opponent.
 The mini max strategy will guarentee a win or at the least, a tie for the computer.

-**2.** Sample Game: An animated turn based, pokemon type duelling game with (player vs player, computer vs player and computer vs computer options)
+**Sample Game:**  An animated turn based, pokemon type duelling game with (player vs player, computer vs player and computer vs computer options)

 ### Installation Instructions: